Zifual/Just-Coding/README.md

 # Just-Coding
-Includes solving some little questions, trying different algoritms and playing with codes
+Includes solving some little problems, trying different algoritms and playing with codes